 Our mission-driven team blends scientific rigour and community roots to deliver practical, frugal solutions for farmers and resilient agricultural systems.

-The work of FIPS is overseen by a Board of trustees who help deliver excellence in its endeavours and ensure the organisations has the resources in place to thrive.
+Guided by innovation, accountability, and partnership, our team works with collaborators to drive transformation at both farm and system levels, helping Small Farms build Big Futures.
+The work of FIPS is overseen by a Board of Directors that helps deliver excellence in its endeavours and ensures the organisation has the resources in place to thrive.

 David Mwangi Njuru is a Board Member of FIPS Africa and a Kenyan agronomist with expertise in soil health, seed systems, and smallholder farming systems.
 He brings academic and research leadership that helps ensure FIPS’ work remains evidence-based and responsive to farmers’ realities.
 Throughout his career, he has worked with farmers, researchers, and development partners to strengthen agricultural productivity and resilience through improved soil management and practical innovation.
 At FIPS, he promotes collaborative research and learning that connects science with farmer experimentation and local knowledge.
 He is passionate about translating research into practical solutions that farmers can test, adapt, and scale to improve livelihoods and strengthen resilient food systems.